eleblanc-ai/SweetPea/docs/add-endpoint.md

         except:
             return "Invalid argument, expected a numeric type."

+Note that `x` has been removed from the signature of `square()`.

 Now, if `Server.py` is running on http://localhost:5000, then you should be able to test access this function by visiting http://localhost:5000/square.
 You should see the `Invalid argument` message displayed in the browser because:
 * We haven't added arguments to the URL
-* The `square()` function doesn't have parameters yet
+* The `square()` function doesn't have parameters

-Note that `x` has been removed from the signature of `square()`.
-In the next step, we'll add logic to `square` to get the value of `x` from an incoming HTTP request.
+In the next section, we'll add logic to `square` to get the value of `x` from an incoming HTTP request

 ## Handling HTTP requests
 ### Request arguments